The examples in this section demonstrate how you might deploy Shield to secure an Elasticsearch cluster.

 bulkrole definition has the privileges to create/delete all indices starting with

 products_as well as indexing data into it.
 This set of privileges enables the user with this role to delete and repopulate a particular index as well as change settings on the index.

 updaterrole does not require any information about concrete indices.
 The only privileges required for updating the

-webshoprole is a read-only role that solely executes queries and GET requests.
+webshoprole is a read-only role that allows data access.

 monitoringrole extracts monitoring data for display on an internal screen of the web application.

-sales_reprole has write access on all indices starting with
+sales_reprole has full access on all indices starting with

 salesand read access to the